kubecost/docs/controller.md

 # Cluster Controller
-Kubecost cluster controller enables write actions like automated cluster scaledown and 1-click cluster resize.
+Kubecost cluster controller enables actions like automated cluster scaledown and 1-click cluster resize.
 This document show you how to enable this funtionality.

 ## Setup

 ### GKE

-The following command performs the required steps to set up a service account.
+The following command performs the steps required to set up a service account.
 [More info](https://github.com/kubecost/cluster-turndown/blob/master/scripts/README.md)

 ```bash